 Nonie has an excellent record in turning complex problems into effective action through: planning and executing reviews and evaluations of public policies and programs, statutory bodies and their establishing legislation; developing and evaluating social and economic policy; negotiating and coordinating intergovernmental policy and financial matters; and driving public agency planning, budgeting, reporting and performance.

 Nonie’s policy expertise covers innovation, economic and regional development, coordinated Aboriginal and Torres Strait Islander policy, home schooling, non-state education, higher education, infrastructure, intergovernmental financial relations, governance of agencies, and parliamentary committees.

 Nonie has qualifications in public sector management, political science, economics, and applied finance.
-She is an active contributor to public sector professional organisations, and has for some years been the Chair of the Australasian Study of Parliament Group – Queensland, bringing together parliamentarians, academics and members of the media to research and discuss our Westminster parliamentary system of government.
+She is an active contributor to public sector professional organisations, and was, for some years, Chair of the Australasian Study of Parliament Group – Queensland, bringing together parliamentarians, academics and members of the media to research and discuss our Westminster parliamentary system of government.

 She has co-facilitated, with Peter Bridgman, public policy programs for public servants in most Australian cities and in diverse locations in New Zealand.